-Realtors and brokers can play a significant role in the sale of a builder’s homes.
+Real estate agents and brokers can play a significant role in the sale of a builder’s homes.
 Most builders with an internal sales organization promote outreach to the entire Realtor community for co-op sales.
-Other builders use Realtors and real estate brokers to manage their whole sales operation.
+Other builders use real estate agents and brokers to manage their whole sales operation.

-This is the first in a series of articles about the choices available and how to evaluate effectiveness when brokers and Realtors manage your sales.
+This is the first in a series of articles about the choices available and how to evaluate effectiveness when brokers and real estate agents manage your sales.
 There are many important considerations that will help you determine what’s best for you.
 Among those issues are the following:

 • Your position in the marketplace as to potential sales volume